Make Dad a Fathers Day card he will wear with pride, not just put on the shelf…

 Step by step guide

-It’s really easy to make your own ‘My Hero’ Father’s Day card medal set.
+It’s really easy to make your own ‘My Hero’ custom medal set Father’s Day card.
+Start off by downloading the Medals and Ribbon artwork below…

 Got the artwork?
 Let’s begin…